Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 5. You are supported by an experienced coach

-While you’re working hard on all those activities and putting an effort in all the tasks that are assigned to you, you’re not always aware of all the learning that happens in the background.
-But it’s important that you acknowledge it and that you’re able to convert it in words and facts when you face a recruiter or are discussing a promotion with your boss.
+While you’re working hard on all those activities and putting effort into all the tasks that are assigned to you, you’re not always aware of all the learning that happens in the background.
+But it’s important that you acknowledge it and that you’re able to convert it into words and facts when you face a recruiter or are discussing a promotion with your boss.

 You also might have your ups and downs and obviously might find some projects more challenging to manage than others.
 You might be in the middle of a relocation yourself, or you might come to clash with cultural aspects of your environment that you find hard to cope with.

-As I anticipated, these are not the only aspects I praise with regards to my internship at GPT.
+As I anticipated, these are not the only aspects I praise with regard to my internship at GPT.
 In fact, the list is still long and if you’re curious to know more about it you can reach out to me personally and I’d be happy to give you more insights.

-In a sentence, the experience made me ready to enter the job market with a certain awareness, strengthened competencies and a more well-rounded profile for a junior professional like me.
+In a sentence, the experience made me ready to enter the job market with a certain awareness, strengthened competencies, and a more well-rounded profile for a junior professional like me.

 About the Author

-Sara Micacchioni is currently working in the customer care sector where she gets the chance to continue improving her skills as a people’s person in four different languages.
-She also works as a freelancer in digital marketing for a small start-up specialized in unbiased recruiting and diversity and inclusion projects.
+Sara Micacchioni is currently working in the customer care sector where she gets the chance to continue improving her skills as a people person in four different languages.
+She also works as a freelancer in digital marketing for a small start-up specializing in unbiased recruiting and diversity and inclusion projects.
 As a graduate in Intercultural Management, those are, in fact, topics that Sara keeps close to her heart.

 In the past, she also carried out several short-term and long-term voluntary work projects in Europe and South America.